JCMexplains/writing-for-success-2023/textbook.md

 - Brief notes about how much time you plan to spend on each part of the presentation (you may adjust the timing later as needed)

-### Identifying Opportunities to Include Visuals and Audio
+### Identifying Opportunities To Include Visuals And Audio

 You may already have some ideas for how to include visuals and audio in your presentation.
 If not, review your outline and begin